websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

     -Djavax.net.ssl.trustStore=/path/to/elastic-nodes.p12 -Djavax.net.ssl.trustStorePassword=liferay -Djavax.net.ssl.trustStoreType=pkcs12
     ```

-1. If your stack includes Kibana 7.11+ and JDK 11, you must disable TLS version 1.3.Disable TLS 1.3 in Kibana itself by adding `--tls-max-v1.2` to `KIBANA_HOME/config/node.options`.
+1. If your stack includes Kibana 7.11+ and JDK 11, you must disable TLS version 1.3.
+Disable TLS 1.3 in Kibana itself by adding `--tls-max-v1.2` to `KIBANA_HOME/config/node.options`.
 See [Troubleshooting the Monitoring Setup](#troubleshooting-the-monitoring-setup) for details and an alternative solution.

 Restart Liferay and Kibana.